rit-sse/rapdev12/README.markdown

 ## Running the Program ##
 From the command line, run the following to start the server:

-    node app -c <number of creatures> <relative path to creature file>
+    node app -c

-As of this writing, there can only be one type of creature run on the server at a time.
+To change how the program runs you can go to setup.json.
+The first field is the number of each creature to be made The second is a list of all of the creatures locations The third field is the world location

 Go to localhost:3000 in your browser to run the client.